raphaelouthier/raphaelouthier.github.io/content/projects/kasan/kasan_0_intro.md

 I can guarantee you that the people that developed this framework had some form of probe to debug the chip.
 When their programming and verification was done, they designed a board without this interface and sold it to you.

-Coming back to the previous statement.

-This barely works for simple software, at the cost of bisecting the code, but becomes a nightmare when you deploy complex software that, for example, does memory allocation.

 If the answer to that last statement is :

 ```Code on a microcontroller should only be running simple software with statically allocated memory```